josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 More than once, he destroyed a supposedly "indestructible" toy meant for dogs five times his size in less than a day.

-Despite those rare instinctive and efficient bursts of violence, however, more than anything, Griff was sweet.
-Though he was hit-and-miss on other dogs, he _loved_ every human he ever met.
-(Even the delivery drivers; though he'd bark relentlessly, getting close to that stranger always seemed to confuse his instincts, and you could see the more benevolent of the two winning out, as that fiendish enemy began to look like just another new friend.)
+Despite those rare instinctive, efficient bursts of violence, however, more than anything: Griff was sweet.

+Though he was hit-and-miss on other dogs, he loved every human he ever met.
+(Even the delivery drivers; though he'd bark relentlessly, getting close to that stranger always seemed to confuse his opposing instincts, and you could see the more benevolent of the two winning out, as that fiendish enemy began to look like just another new friend upon closer inspection.)
 Griff even liked cats—or, at least, was fascinated by them, if perhaps a little scared of them, too.

 Everybody was a friend, to Griff.
 Every meeting was a cause for joy.
-Nothing beat seeing his cute little stump of a tail rapidly toggling back and forth.
+Nothing beat seeing his cute little stump of a tail rapidly toggling back and forth in delight.

 I think Griff knew how cute we thought he was.
-He mastered the art of putting his chin on things to look adorable.
+He mastered the art of putting his chin on things to look adorable when he wanted something.
+(Sometimes he also fell asleep in this pose by accident.)

 <img alt="Griff, resting his chin on the table with his eyes closed" src="/images/post_images/griff/griff-table.jpg" loading="lazy" />